braindotai/Deep-Learning-Scratch-Arena/README.md

 ## TODO

-- Implement all above algorithms in Pytorch and Tensorflow as well.
+- Implement all above algorithms from scratch in Pytorch and Tensorflow as well.